Liz Engelsen's Colourful, Edinburgh Home

 Rewind 7 years ago, I was a footloose & fancy free single gal living in New York City.
 I had a great job at a Branding Agency and just bought my dream apartment in trendy Chelsea.
 Life was good.
 Then I met “the Scotsman” and the whirlwind began – new city x2, new hubby, new baby, new home.
 I survived 6 moves in 7 years, including a move from New York City to London and London to Edinburgh.
 A bit crazy especially when you add in buying 2 flats, selling 1 flat, and taking on a massive renovation of an old Victorian flat.

 Our style is perhaps described as modern, eclectic with colour pops, vintage pieces, and a nod to my NYC years.
 For us, an absolute must was letting the period features shine but in a more modern way.
-I’m not afraid of mixing colors, patterns, textures, and styles together – it adds character.
+I’m not afraid of mixing colours, patterns, textures, and styles together – it adds character.
 I also find the mash up of period features with urban industrial accents interesting.
 It did take some convincing of the hubby though.

 One of my obsessions is the “mantel shuffle” where I regularly swap around the art, vases, succulents, and plants to create a fresh new vibe for the lounge.
 This usually means shuffling the sexy orange Jonathan Adler chair around too – one side of the fireplace, over by the Edinburgh press, then next to the sofa, then to the back of the room.
 My friends always laugh when they see my Instagram pics.